anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/alignment_advanced_topics.md

 ```{math}
 s(x,y) = \log \frac{p(x,y)}{f_A(x)f_B(x)}.
 ```
+So this suggests that the substitution scores between $x$ and $y$ shouldn't be arbitrary, but  should depend on the background probabilities of $x$ and $y$ and on the probability that $x$ and $y$ are found aligned in alignment of homologous sequences.

 Follow-up questions (with brief answers):
 - Can this be extend this to compute gap penalty?
 (Yes)
 - Can the score set this way used for local alignments?
 (No, it's not most powerful, but in practice we just use it.)
 - Do we have a set of confident alignments for every scenario?
-(No, but we have a  method to fit the scoring scheme to data at hand.)
+(No, but there are [methods](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btw742) to customize the scoring scheme to any scenario.
+More on this when we discuss probabilistic model of sequence alignment)

 ## A probabilistic model of sequence alignment